ramikashi/ethics4everyone/README.md

 hosting the decision tree tool used to navigate the knowledge base.

-The current master database is stored in master-benchmark_updated_translated_v0.90.csv It contains both the Japanese and the English versions of the tree.
+The current master database is stored in master-benchmark_updated_translated_v0.90.csv

+The database contains both the Japanese and the English versions of the tree.
 The first column is Japanese, and the second is English.
-The third is notes.
+The third (and beyond) is for notes.

 xlsx_to_json.py is used to convert the csv knowledge base to JSONs